Sales-Cloud-Consultant Practice Test Questions

 Define key metrics to identify how success will be measured.

-Reference: Salesforce Project Management and Metrics
+Salesforce Help: Project Management Best Practices

 Cloud Kicks wants to enable Person Accounts.